July to September, 2022

-Year-over-year, employment declined across all Ontario regions.
-The rate of employment decline was the largest in Eastern Ontario (-7.1%) followed by Southwestern Ontario (-5.5%), the Greater Toronto Area (GTA)
+Year-over-year, employment increased in all Ontario regions in the third quarter of 2022.
+Central Ontario experienced the highest rate of employment growth (+5.0%) and the largest employment gain, followed by the Greater Toronto Area (GTA)

 Unemployment rates by Ontario region

-In the third quarter of 2020, the unemployment rate increased in every region.
-The GTA had the highest unemployment rate (13.0%), while Northern Ontario had the lowest unemployment rate (7.9%).
+In the third quarter of 2022, the unemloyment rate decreased in every region.
+The GTA had the highest unemployment rate (6.5%), while Northern Ontario had the lowest unemployment rate (4.6%).

 Participation rates by Ontario region

-The quarterly labour force participation rate varied among economic regions.
-In the third quarter of 2020, the participation rate ranged from 59.5% in Northern Ontario to 67.7% in the GTA.
+In the third quarter of 2022, the labour force participation rate varied among economic regions, ranging from 58.2% in Northern Ontario to 67.0% in the GTA.